 Learn how to connect with each other on a whole new level with activities that emphasize non-verbal communication.
 This category includes games in which you will guess the outcome of the activity or guess what the other is trying to express without using words.

 The activities in this section involve eating and feeding.
 Little Frogs love these activities because they involve tasty snacks!
-The aim here is to show how we care for each other in the relationship, and for Big Frogs to pay extra special, undivided attention to Little Frogs as they nurture them.
+The aim here is to show how we care for each other in the relationship, and for Big Frogs to pay extra special, undivided attention to Little Frogs as they nurture them, increasing their connection.

 The Keepsake Journal includes space for both of you to describe your favorite parts of your time together after each activity.
 Both of you may write or even draw your responses if it better communicates your answer to a younger child.
 Talk about your journal entries when you're both done!